cmzuo11/DCCA/README.md

 * modify the initial learning rate paramters for each omics data: i.e., lr1 for one omics (i.e., scRNA-seq, default value is 0.01), lr2 for another omics (i.e., scATAC-seq, default value is 0.002);

-* modify the neural network structure based on your selected variables;
+* modify the neural network structure based on the number of selected variables;

-* modify the trade-off paramters between the latent feature representing information of each omics data and supervision signal from other omcis data. i.e., sf1    indicates the the weights of signal from scRNA-seq data, args.sf2 indicates the the weights of signal from scATAC-seq data. the default value for two parameter is 2. you can adjust them from 1 to 10 by 1.
+* modify the trade-off paramters between the latent feature representing information of each omics data and supervision signal from other omcis data. i.e., sf1    indicates the the weight of signal from scRNA-seq data, args.sf2 indicates the the weight of signal from scATAC-seq data. the default value for two parameters is 2. you can adjust them from 1 to 10 by 1.

 ## Output: